learn-co-students/react-initial-state-web-022018/README.md

 # React Initial State

 ## Overview

 In this lesson, we'll explain the concept of component state.

 ## Objectives
 1. Explain how to define a component's initial state
 2. Explain the difference between initialState and defaultProps
 3. Practice defining a component's initial state

-## What's state?
+## What's state
 Let's quickly talk about what _state_ is in React.
 State is basically data that is mutated in your component.
 Like with any state, this state can also **change**.
 That's an important part: while a component can't change its own props, it _can_ change its state.

 State is used to handle several things in your component: